The 5 Best Audiobook Apps for Speed Listening (2026)

 Scroll up to start experimenting and reclaim your hours today.

-Tips to improve your retention and efficiency.
+Guides to improve your retention and listening efficiency.

 Does listening at 2.0x ruin comprehension?
 We look at the neuroscience of attention, the 'Drift Effect', and why 1.0x might actually be hurting your focus.